 A “native” ordinarily means someone born within a particular country, regardless of the individual's current country of residence or nationality.
 Persons born in Hong Kong SAR, Macau SAR, and Taiwan are eligible.

-The congressionally mandated Diversity Immigrant Visa Program is administered on an annual basis by the Department of State and conducted under the terms of Section 203(c) of the Immigration and Nationality Act (INA).
-Beginning in 2005, the Department of State implemented an electronic registration system in order to make the DV process more efficient and secure.
-Special technology and other means are used to identify those who commit fraud for the purposes of illegal immigration or those who submit multiple entries.
+The Department of State implemented the electronic registration system beginning with DV-2005 in order to make the diversity visa process more efficient and secure.
+We utilize special technology and other means to identify those who commit fraud for the purposes of illegal immigration or those who submit multiple entries.

-For detailed information about entry requirements, along with frequently asked questions about the DV lottery, please see the instructions for the DV-2012 Diversity Visa lottery on the U.S. Department of State Electronic Diversity Visa Lottery Website (http://www.dvlottery.state.gov/)
+For detailed information about entry requirements, along with frequently asked questions about the DV program, please see the instructions for the DV-2016 Diversity Visa program available at travel.state.gov

 Diversity Visa Program Information

 See the Diversity Visa Program webpage for information about: